Find Affordable College Courses

 Midway, KY

-Midway University did quite well in this year’s ranking of the best schools for nursing students.
-It came in at #10 on the list.
+Midway University ranked #10 on this year’s Best Nursing Schools in Kentucky list.
 Located in the rural area of Midway, Midway is a private not-for-profit school with a small student population.

 After completing their degree, nursing graduates from Midway carry an average student debtload of $22,375.